 To help you stay in the loop with all things LEC, we’ll be keeping you up-to-date with the latest LEC rosters, roster swaps, and rumours as we head towards the 2021 season.

 Though technically the new kid on the block, Astralis is not a stranger to the LEC.
 Previously operating as Origen, the team was merged into parent company Astralis Group’s branding at the end of the season.
-Once a dominant force in the European LCS, and now a challenger for the top spots of the LEC, the newly-rebranded Astralis finds itself in a peculiar position.
-Following a solid third-place performance in the Spring regular Split, the team crumbled and dropped to the bottom of the table by the end of summer.
+Once a dominant force in Europe, the newly-rebranded Astralis finds itself in a peculiar position.
+Following a solid third-place performance in the Spring Split, the team crumbled and dropped to the bottom of the table by the end of Summer Split.

 In: Matti ‘WhiteKnight’ Sormunen, Jesper ‘Jeskla’ Strömberg, Hampus ‘promisq’ Abrahamsson, Nikolay ‘Zanzarah’ Akatov.

-Out: André ‘Guilhoto’ Pereira Guilhoto (Immortals, LCS), Mitchell ‘Destiny’ Shaw (Free Agent), Andrei ‘Xerxe’ Dragomir (Free Agent), Elias ‘Upset’ Lipp (Free Agent), Jakub ‘Jactroll’ Skurzyński (Free Agent), Barney ‘Alphari’ Morris (Team Liquid, LCS, Unconfirmed).
+Out: André ‘Guilhoto’ Pereira Guilhoto (Immortals, LCS), Mitchell ‘Destiny’ Shaw (Immortals, LCS), Andrei ‘Xerxe’ Dragomir (Immortals, LCS), Elias ‘Upset’ Lipp (Fnatic), Jakub ‘Jactroll’ Skurzyński (Free Agent), Barney ‘Alphari’ Morris (Team Liquid, LCS).